-Type the word or phrase you're looking for into the search box and press the 'Search' button.
-The best match will be returned.
-Have a look in the Search Results list to see other close matches for what you've typed.
+Start typing the word you want to look up in the dictionary search box.
+Words will appear under the search box as you type.
+You can either select one of these suggested words or finish typing the word you want and press "Enter" or the Search button.
+The best-matching entry will be returned.
+Have a look in the Other results list to see other close matches for what you've typed.

 If you're using a desktop browser, when you're reading an entry and don't know the meaning of a word in it, double click on the unknown word to look it up.

 Don't worry.
 Spell the word as best as you can in the search box.
 A spellchecker will suggest a list of words that you might be looking for based on what you've typed.
 Choose your word from that list to go to the entry.

 The entries in the Oxford Advanced Learner's Dictionary and the Oxford Advanced American Dictionary are chosen on the basis of their frequency and usefulness for learners of English.

 Dictionary editors consult a corpus (= a database of real English, spoken and written) to analyse the usage of words.
 Based on this information, and based on their experience as English teachers, the editors decide which words are important enough to be included in the dictionary.